fjtrujy/gcc/gcc/config/mips/mips-vu0.md

 ;; Note: $vf0.w is always 1.0 on VU0.
 ;; -------------------------------------------------------------------------

+;; Note: This pattern uses ACC internally but doesn't expose it since both ;; vmulaw and vmadd are in the same insn - the ACC usage is self-contained.
 (define_insn "*fmav4sf4_vu0"
   [(set (match_operand:V4SF 0 "register_operand" "=C")
         (fma:V4SF (match_operand:V4SF 1 "register_operand" "C")